14.1 Compulsory Additional Modules - OFA

 where Vi equals the marks obtained for the i-th exam, Ci is the number of credits corresponding to the i-th exam and n is the number of exams taken

 A score of 30/30 with honours will be calculated as equal to 33/30.
 The available places will be assigned according to a merit classification based on the student’s first stated preference.
 Students that still have not been assigned places after the first evaluation will be included in a second evaluation using the same method based on the number of places still available for the workshops.
 To avoid any possibility that delays in registration or recognition of the exams taken may penalise students, parameter G will be calculated on the student’s academic career as of the summer session.
-First-year students in the second phase of enrolment will be assigned to workshops based on availability, not by merit.

 Marks earned by students returning from the Erasmus programme will not be accepted for courses other than those previously approved in the student’s study programme.